Edward Egan: Archbishop of New York

 John Paul II appointed Egan as archbishop of New York on May 11, 2000, a week after Archbishop O'Connor's death.
 Egan was installed on June 19, 2000, with soprano Renée Fleming performing at the ceremony.

 On becoming archbishop, Egan prioritized the encouragement of vocations to the priesthood.
 Besides private initiatives, each year on the Feast of St. Joseph (March 19th), he offered a mass for prospective high school and college men.
 Egan appointed two priests as vocation directors to aid him in promoting the priesthood, although they were unable to reverse the declining trend.

 Egan was elevated to the cardinalate by John Paul II at the consistory of February 21, 2001, becoming the cardinal-priest of the Basilica of Ss.
 Ioannis et Pauli in Rome As cardinal, one of Egan's main concerns was the archdiocesan seminary in Yonkers, New York.
 In March 2001, he announced the restructuring of the seminary faculty.
 A Staten Island pastor, Reverend Peter Finn, was chosen as seminary rector.
 The minor seminary, then located in Riverdale, Bronx, was moved to the campus of the major seminary.

-Egan was a prominent influence in New York City after the September 11, 2001, attacks at the World Trade Center in Manhatta.
+Egan was a prominent influence in New York City after the September 11, 2001, attacks at the World Trade Center in Manhattan.
 According to an article in Catholic New York:

 "The cardinal responded to the disaster – ministering to the injured and anointing the dead at St. Vincent's Hospital and at Ground Zero itself.
 He planned a center for victims' families at the New School and an interfaith service at Yankee Stadium.
 Egan also offered masses at St. Patrick's Cathedral in the immediate aftermath of the attacks and funerals there and around the archdiocese for months."